AudioToolAgent: An Agentic Framework for Audio-Language Models: Methodology and Experimental Setup

 \subsection{Evaluation Setup}

-The study evaluated AudioToolAgent and AudioToolAgent-Open on three benchmarks: Massive Multi-Task Audio Understanding (MMAU) \cite{sakshiMMAUMassiveMultiTask2024}, MMAR \cite{maMMARChallengingBenchmark2025} and MMAR-Pro \cite{kumarMMAUProChallengingComprehensive2025}.
+The study evaluated AudioToolAgent and AudioToolAgent-Open on three benchmarks: Massive Multi-Task Audio Understanding (MMAU) \cite{sakshiMMAUMassiveMultiTask2025}, MMAR \cite{maMMARChallengingBenchmark2025} and MMAR-Pro \cite{kumarMMAUProChallengingComprehensive2025}.
 The MMAU benchmark includes 10,000 audio clips for multi-task audio understanding and reasoning, with 1,000 in the test-mini split and 9,000 in the test split.
 The experiments used only the test-mini split to reduce costs.
 The MMAR benchmark tests deep reasoning capabilities with 1,000 audio-question-answer triplets requiring multi-step reasoning across modalities.
-The MMAU-Pro benchmark measures audio intelligence using 5,304 instances (one audio example was broken) containing human expert-generated question-answer pairs across speech, sound, music, and combinations.
+The MMAU-Pro benchmark measures audio intelligence using 5,305 instances containing question-answer pairs generated by human experts in speech, sound, music, and combinations.